 Alongside bird and crocodile specimens from the Horniman’s collection, visitors can also see a cast of an extinct Elephant Bird egg, one of which was famously found by Horniman patron Sir David Attenborough in Madagascar in 1960.

-To compliment the exhibition, a new addition to the Horniman Gardens is being planted featuring some of the oldest plants on earth.
-The Prehistoric Garden, opening soon, will be a display of ‘living fossils’ – plant and tree species that have survived from the time of the dinosaurs.
+To compliment the exhibition, a new addition to the Horniman Gardens has been planted featuring some of the oldest plants on earth.
+The Prehistoric Garden displays of ‘living fossils’ – plant and tree species that have survived from the time of the dinosaurs.

-Framed by trees from the period – a yew, redwood and Lawson cypress – the garden will highlight plant species including ferns, horsetails, cycads and tree ferns, all known to have been growing in prehistoric times.
+Framed by trees from the period – a yew, redwood and Lawson cypress – the garden highlights plant species including ferns, horsetails, cycads and tree ferns, all known to have been growing in prehistoric times.